Regular foot care in zoo elephants:

 Conditions and tools required: comfortable position for elephant and keeper/vet (Fig. 2), adequate light conditions, tools (Fig. 3), time and staff (at least two persons).

 Figure 2.
-Proper positioning of the front (a) and rear foot (b) under the conditions of protected contact.
+Proper positioning of the foreleg (a) and hindleg (b) under the conditions of protected contact.

-Note: The custom-made constructions (in figure 2a) out of steel, in 2b) out of steel & wood) are facilitating a position enabling access to every aspect of the foot.
+Note: The custom-made constructions out of steel (a), or out of steel & wood (b) are facilitating a position enabling access to every aspect of the foot.

-There are four steps of trimming in accordance with the four critical structures of the elephant foot:
+There are four steps of pedicure in accordance with the four critical structures of the elephant foot:

 -